-I won’t say Phi Brain looks bad, it’s generally quite passable, but the animation and art direction is very mediocre.
-The character designs are already not that nice to look at, with Kaito especially looking like he came straight from a How To Draw Manga book.
+I won’t say that Phi Brain looks bad, it’s generally quite passable, but the animation and art direction is very mediocre.
+The character designs are already boring, with Kaito looking like he came straight from a How To Draw Manga book.
 Most of the main cast feels like they’d be side-characters in a different show and the actual side-characters (villains of the week) are even more forgettable.
-There was this group of characters that were part of the secret organization and I can’t for the life of me recall how they looked, safe for the white afro dude.
+There was this group of characters that were part of the secret organization and I can’t for the life of me recall how any of them looked, safe for the white afro dude.

 #5 Shounen and puzzles, not a match

 Kaito is a spiky-haired cool dude who wants to be the best at what he does, so he has to work through a roster of villains to prove himself and compete against the best puzzlers around.
-He has a screechy childhood (girl)friend, a boy genius who does the hacking and Google searches, and a thuggish rival who is almost as good as Kaito himself and has a good heart beneath his brutish behavior.
+He has a screechy childhood (girl)friend, a boy genius who does the hacking and Google searches, and a thuggish rival who is almost as good as Kaito himself.
 The villains often need to be taught morals like the meaning of friendship or the importance of nature, and frequently this will convert them to our hero’s side.

 The show just feels overly simplistic and predictable, making the choice to go with a shounen questionable.
-The passionate energy of shounen characters feel misplaced when they are basically just doing math and, on that note, why Junichi Saito?
+The passionate energy of shounen characters feels misplaced when they are basically just doing math.
+On that note, why Junichi Saito?
 I love the man and his work, but his most well-known shows were all shoujo and magical girl anime.